 Although the comet will be brighter as it passes closer to Earth in early February, a full moon could make it very difficult to spot.

-For the Northern Hemisphere, Biver suggested the last week of January, when the comet will pass between the constellations Ursa Minor and Ursa Major.
+For the Northern Hemisphere, Biver suggested the last wk of January, when the comet will pass between the constellations of Ursa Minor and Ursa Major.

-"We could also be in for a nice surprise as the comet could be twice as bright as expected," Biver added.
+“We could also have a nice surprise as the comet could be times brighter than expected," Biver added.

 Thomas Prince said another good chance to spot the comet in the sky will be on February 10, when it will pass close by Mars.